 – Take photographs and videos.
 Take photos of the damage of your vehicle, of other vehicles involved, and of the accident scene itself.
 Play the role of investigator.
 Take photos of the license plates, obstacles in the road, weather and traffic conditions, and possible improper signage.
 Take photos of any visible injuries.

 – Take video or audio recording of witness statements.
 Have them describe the accident in real time.

 – Use your Note app.
 Type everything you can remember about the car accident.
 Write down the make, model, and color of the other vehicles involved.

 – Contact your Insurance Company.
 Briefly notify them that you were involved in an accident.
 Let them know you will be contacting them shortly with more information.

 – Call a trusted personal injury and auto accident attorney.
 Make an appointment for a consultation, and contact Rutter Mills Law Firm today.
 You may be entitled to compensation for your injuries and lost wage.

 Auto accidents can be extremely traumatic to all parties involved.
-If you have been injured due to the negligence of another driver, please contact a Rutter Mills attorney today at 757-622-5000.
+If you have been injured due to the negligence of another driver, please contact a Rutter Mills Car Injury Attorney today at 757-622-5000.